 Review: Alison Gustavson

-Photography: Luke P
+Photography: Luke Petty

 On Saturday night In Hearts Wake brought their 2024 Australian tour to The Tivoli, alongside Gravemind, King 810, and Paleface Swiss.
 Marking the end of a chapter as Kyle Erich’s final tour with the band, this was an unmissable show for old and new fans alike and as the band put it, gave the perfect opportunity to “go through some of Kyle’s greatest hits”.